noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 An Index is the container for your data and is a similar concept to that of a SQL Server table.
 Like a table has rows, an Index has documents.
 Like a table that has fields, an Index has fields.
 These fields can have properties that tell things such as if it is full text searchable, or if it is filterable.
 You can populate content into Azure Search by programatically [pushing content](https://docs.microsoft.com/en-us/rest/api/searchservice/addupdate-or-delete-documents) or by using the [Azure Search Indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview) (which can crawl common datastores for data).

-For this lab, we will use the [Azure Search Indexer for DocumentDB](https://docs.microsoft.com/en-us/azure/search/search-howto-index-documentdb) to crawl the data in the the DocumentDB container.
+For this lab, we will use the [Azure Search Indexer for Cosmos DB](https://docs.microsoft.com/en-us/azure/search/search-howto-index-Cosmos DB) to crawl the data in the the Cosmos DB container.

 ![Import Wizard](./assets/AzureSearch-ImportData.png)

-Within the Azure Search blade you just created, click **Import Data->Data Source->DocumentDB**.
+Within the Azure Search blade you just created, click **Import Data->Data Source->Cosmos DB**.

 ![Import Wizard for DocDB](./assets/AzureSearch-DataSource.png)

-Once you click this, choose a name for the DocumentDB datasource and choose the DocumentDB account where your data resides as well as the cooresponding Container and Collections.
+Once you click this, choose a name for the Cosmos DB datasource and choose the Cosmos DB account where your data resides as well as the cooresponding Container and Collections.

 Click **OK**.

-At this point Azure Search will connect to your DocumentDB container and analyze a few documents to identify a default schema for your Azure Search Index.
+At this point Azure Search will connect to your Cosmos DB container and analyze a few documents to identify a default schema for your Azure Search Index.
 After this is complete, you can set the properties for the fields as needed by your application.

 Update the Index name to: **images**